Play Dirty (2025 film)

 Play Dirty is a 2025 American heist action thriller film co-written and directed by Shane Black.
 It is based on the Parker book series by Donald E. Westlake, written under the pen name Richard Stark.
-The film stars Mark Wahlberg as the lead character Parker and LaKeith Stanfield as Grofield, another recurring Stark character, along with Rosa Salazar, Keegan-Michael Key, Chukwudi Iwuji, Nat Wolff, Gretchen Mol, Thomas Jane, and Tony Shalhoub.
+The film stars Mark Wahlberg as the lead character Parker and LaKeith Stanfield as Grofield, another recurring Stark character, along with Rosa Salazar, Keegan-Michael Key, Chukwudi Iwuji, Nat Wolff, Gretchen Mol, Thomas Jane, Tony Shalhoub, and Mark Cuban.
 It was released by Amazon MGM Studios via Prime Video on October 1, 2025.

 Plot

 Professional thieves Parker and Philly lead a heist at a racetrack count room, but an employee kills one of the thieves and wounds Philly, driving away with the stolen money and his family.
 Parker pursues him onto the racetrack and shoots him dead, bribing his wife and escaping with the score.
 The thieves are betrayed by getaway driver Zen, who shoots Philly and the others as a wounded Parker falls into a nearby river.
 Recuperating at a motel, Parker promises Philly's widow Grace to avenge her husband.

 With help from fellow thief Grofield, who runs a struggling theatre company, Parker tracks down Zen's associate Reggie, who reveals Zen was a member of a death squad in her home country.
 Her fellow mercenaries kill Reggie and his driver, but Parker forces the surviving gunman to bring him to Zen.
 Killing her contact Bosco, Parker confronts Zen, who admits she used the racetrack score to fund a new score: Her country's corrupt President De La Paz has hired a crime syndicate, the Outfit, to steal treasure from a shipwreck De La Paz will be displaying at the UN, in order to sell the $1 billion treasure himself.

 Parker and Grofield meet with Zen and her comrades, led by Colonel Ortiz, who plan to seize the treasure on behalf of their fellow citizens.
 Parker, exiled from New York City by the Outfit's leader Lozini, suggests they steal the treasure once the Outfit has stolen it from the UN.
 Parker and Zen question Bosco's boyfriend, fighting off the Outfit's men, and Parker drops Lozini's lieutenant Kincaid from a window while retrieving Bosco's plans for the UN robbery, hidden inside a stuffed elephant.

 Married thieves Ed and Brenda Mackey and getaway driver Stan Devers are recruited for the heist: The Outfit will transport the stolen treasure by automated garbage train, which Parker's crew will derail.
 Zen attempts to seduce Parker, but her jealous comrade Mateo delivers him to the Outfit.
 Mateo is killed instead as Zen rescues Parker, and a phone call from Lozini reveals the Outfit is robbing the UN that night, forcing Parker's crew into action.